MLA titles: formatting and capitalization rules

 Capitalization in MLA titles

-For English titles or subtitles, capitalize the first and last word, as well as any other principal words.
-This includes those following hyphens and words in compound terms.
+In all titles and subtitles, capitalize the first and last word, as well as any other principal words.

 What to capitalize